 Good to know:

-- Microsoft Teams and SharePoint are united by an Office 365 Group
+- Microsoft Teams and SharePoint are united by a Microsoft 365 group

-- Every time you create a new team in Teams, you're also creating a new Office 365 Group, Calendar, Planner, and SharePoint team site
+- Every time you create a new team in Teams, you’re also creating a new Microsoft 365 group, Calendar, Planner, and SharePoint team site

 - For every channel you create in Teams, a folder within a SharePoint document library is automatically created for you